 - Gaskell, R.W., Gaskell Eros Shape Model V1.0.
 NEAR-A-MSI-5-EROSSHAPE-V1.0.
 NASA Planetary Data System, 2008.

 - Esposito, L. (et al.), Cassini Ultraviolet Imaging Spectrograph Jupiter Flyby Data, NASA Planetary Data System, CO-S-UVIS-2-WAV-V1.0, 2005.

 For rules and more examples, see Chapter B.32 of Appendix B in the PDS Standards Reference.

 PDS Web Citation:

 Citations for specific products can be included as URLs embedded in captions.
 For example:

 - New Horizons Long Range Reconnaissance Imager image of Jupiter, PDS Planetary Ring-Moon Systems Node archive.

 More general web citations can include text and an embedded link to the source site.
 For example:

-- Mars images were obtained from the PDS Imaging Node.
+- Mars images were obtained from the PDS Cartography and Imaging Sciences Node.

 |Whom to contact if you need help on a citation?|